Mypainismorethanyours/LIMPQP/README.md

 | --cr   | model compression ratio (CR) constraint, cr=0 means disable this constraint | 12.2         |
 | --bops | use BitOPs as a constraint                                   | True/False   |

- As an example, one can use the following command to reproduce the result in our paper:
+ As an example, one can use the following command:

 ```
 python search.py --model resnet50 --i indicators/importance_indicators_resnet50.pkl --b 6 5 4 3 2 --wb 3 --ab 4 --cr 12.2 --bops True
 ```

-And you will get a MPQ policy (W3A4 & compress ratio 12.2) immediately:
+And you will get a MPQ policy immediately:

 ```
 searched weight bit-widths [6, 6, 3, 6, 3, 4, 3, 4, 3, 2, 2, 5, 3, 2, 3, 2, 3, 3, 3, 2, 3, 4, 5, 3, 2, 2, 2, 2, 2, 3, 3, 2, 3, 2, 2, 3, 2, 2, 4, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2]